openvinotoolkit/openvino_tensorflow/docs/USAGE.md

     OPENVINO_TF_TRANSPOSE_SINKING="0"

 **OPENVINO_TF_ENABLE_BATCHING:**
-If this parameter is set to 1 while using VAD-M as the backend, the backend engine will devide the input into multiple asynchronous requests to utilize all devices in VAD-M to achieve a better performance.
+If this parameter is set to 1 while using VAD-M as the backend, the backend engine will devide the input into multiple asynchronous requests to utilize all devices in VAD-M to achieve better performance.

 Example: